 We looked at how the same amount of rain affected different types of soil.
 It was something we notice frequently on the trails near our house.
 It will rain really hard, yet the middle of the trail which feels sandy will not be muddy, but the ground near the plants on either side is really wet.

-Sylvan Nation had the really cool idea to create painted rocks to mark the different plants in the garden.
+One of our favorite things to do is paint rocks and use them outside.
+You could create painted rocks to mark the different plants in the garden.
 We thought it would be fun to arrange the rocks we found in the woods artfully!

 What I love about this activity is that it can be done nearly anywhere and it brings a smile to whomever might discover it after we have left.